 Remove the spark plug coils.

-Insert the tip of a compression tester into the spark plug hole of the cylinder head and measure the compression in the engine cylinders (pic.
-2.73).
+Insert the compression tester tip into the spark plug hole of the cylinder head and measure the compression in the engine cylinders (Fig. 2.73).

-Take readings of the compression gauge while cranking the engine with the starter.
+Read the compression gauge readings while cranking the engine crankshaft with the starter.

-Note.
-When measuring compression, the battery must be fully charged, since for a correct measurement it is necessary that the engine speed be at least 300 min-1.
+Note: When measuring compression, the battery must be fully charged, since for correct measurement the engine crankshaft speed must be at least 300 min⁻¹.

-Note.
-The duration of the compression measurement in each cylinder should be as short as possible.
+Note: The duration of compression measurement in each cylinder should be as short as possible.

 - standard - 1750 kPa (17.855 kg/cm²);